rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MM: What are the other possible values for the internal slot named ImportName?

-CP: let's switch the spec text. it will clarify.
+CP: Let's switch the spec text. it will clarify.
 Step12.d.3  If you go through the module instantiation and creation, we get these ImportEntrys.
 We walk all the table entries from parsing the source text.
 If hte entry is pending, we put it there.
 This is hte same entry when yu parse.

 AK: To answer your question, the name default comes from the syntax.
 If you say `import a from './wherever'` that's where the `default` comes from.

-MM: what ar ehte othe rpossible values for that slot.
+MM: What ar ehte othe rpossible values for that slot.

-DH: if you use named exports ti would be whatever you asked for.
+DH: If you use named exports ti would be whatever you asked for.

-MM: and the reason why `default` is not mistaken as a variable name is because it's a keyword?
+MM: And the reason why `default` is not mistaken as a variable name is because it's a keyword?

 YK: I just want to say, in general, I don't think we need to worry that much about what Node does here.
 We need to worry that the semantics are flexible enough to give Node options, and I believe these are flexible enough for other options as well.
 But we shouldn't be concerned about that.

-AK: given the otvation stated at the beginning is bsaed on node, it's interesting that you say that.
+AK: Given the otvation stated at the beginning is bsaed on node, it's interesting that you say that.
 Until this morning, I had not heard this was meant ot suppor tother dynamic modules cases other than node.

 YK: I think AMD modules have always been a plausible story.
 I've been talking with Dave about whether this is actually true that there are other use cases and that's when we realized that the future transpiliation use case exists.

-CP: to add to that.
+CP: To add to that.
 If you go to the rationale paragraph, one example is commonJS, but this is about general dynamic modules, not specifically commonJS.

 AWB: I have a question.
 You're describing this in terms of module declaration instantiations.
 I'm interested in how this generalizes to what the actual JS programmer sees.
 So if you have something you've imported with either a default binding or even a named binding, but the module is in it's pending state...??